( 01 )

 Marion Richardson: Writing as Pattern

-As part London Design Festival and the 'Women in Print Study Day: Marie Neurath and Her Contemporaries' held at House of Illustration, I will be talking about early twentieth century design educator and children's art movement pioneer Marion Richardson, and her instructional books Writing & Writing Patterns.
-16 September, 11am–5pm: tickets here.
+As part London Design Festival 2019 and the 'Women in Print Study Day: Marie Neurath and Her Contemporaries' held at House of Illustration, I talked about Marion Richardson, the early twentieth century design educator and children's art movement pioneer, and her instructional books Writing & Writing Patterns.

 The Spaces In-between / A Map to Fall Through